4MR4N11/odin-recipes/README.md

 This is a repository for the Odin Project's [Recipes Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes).

+## Challenge

+Create a basic HTML page with a list of recipes.

 ## What I learned

 - How to create a basic HTML page